Ryan Sclater

-Ryan Joseph Sclater (born 10 February 1994) is a Canadian male volleyball player.
-He is a member of the Canada men's national volleyball team and French club Montpellier Volley.
+Ryan Joseph Sclater (born 10 February 1994) is a Canadian professional volleyball player who plays as an opposite spiker for the Canada national team.

 Career

 Club

 Ryan played U Sports men's volleyball at Trinity Western University for the Spartans.
 During his time there, he led the Spartans to back-to-back national championships in 2016 and 2017, winning U Sports Men's Volleyball Player of the Year for the 2016-17 season.